 If you are ready to go with “out of the box” solutions, and you don’t need a unique design, Themeforest or Stamplia can work for you.
 There are thousands of responsive email templates available for one time purchase through these email template marketplaces.
 Code quality and ESP support varies, so be careful which one you choose!

-If you are just taking a head start in email marketing, the standard built-in templates of Mailchimp or Campaignmonitor may do the work for you.
-Later you can start customizing your email templates, when you are starting to gain attention.
+If you are just taking a head start in email marketing, the standard built-in templates of Mailchimp or MailerLite may do the work for you.
+Later you can start customizing using a drag and drop email template builder, when you are starting to gain attention.
 Don’t worry too much, you can do email marketing the “lean way”.

 Do you know the limitations of responsive email design?